-For each of the three IVEY/SMU cases, you will submit one-page summary including your answers to suggested questions in the previous class of the date we discuss each case.
-After class discussion of a case, you will work in a group to write a written document (pptx/word) or to orally present your team's suggestions in class.
+For each of the three cases, you will submit one-page summary including your answers to suggested questions in the previous class of the date we discuss each case.
+You should submit a hard copy to the instructor/TA in class.
+The hard copy should be submitted on time.

+After class discussion of a case, you will work in a group to write a written document (pptx/word) and/or to orally present your team's suggestions in class.
 In addition, several small cases will be discussed in class and related assignments will be required.
-The frequency as well as quality of your questions/comments will be reflected in the discussion grade.
-You should submit a hard copy to the instructor in class and a soft copy to the TA.
-Both hard and soft copies should be submitted on time.
+The frequency as well as quality of your questions/comments during case discussion will be reflected in your discussion grade.